 (Whaley House * Willard Library * Kolb Ridge Court)

 The entity of Patrick O'Connor is said to appear on occasion to the living in this jail building, especially during the time that this building was used as a jail.
 It is a beautiful building and is a lot better place to haunt than the outside yard.

-When asked by HauntedHouses.com, the current manager of the museum and store said that he hasn't seen the entity of Patrick in the building, nor has any of his employees.
+When asked by HauntedHouses.com, the current manager of the museum and store said that he hasn't seen the entity of Patrick in the building, nor have any of his employees.
 However, it has been a town story/legend that the entity of Patrick O'Connor hung around the Old Jail, getting his chuckles, appearing to the easily scared living, perhaps still trying to be in control.